One of the perks of being located on the river bank is that we attract wildlife.

 Stories are being gathered about the people buried in our Cemetery with the idea that they may eventually become part of a book.
 For now, they have been posted online.
-If you have a story please, email the text and photo to Hazel Birt, or contact us.
+If you have a story please, email the text and photo to Rosalie or contact us.

 The Friends of the Cemetery

 The "Friends of the Cemetery", a group of people from across Canada and the USA, was organized in 2005.
 There are no fees, but Friends are encouraged to donate their time with events at the Cemetery (such as Doors Open).

 Donations towards special projects are most welcome: a small tree with a suitable plaque, a donation toward a new walkway leading to the church, a bench for visitors to rest on ... or just a donation to general maintenance.
 Perhaps you would like to designate for a specific project?